rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 📎 Dataset
 <br>
-The dataset used is publicly available from the Telco Customer Churn Dataset on Kaggle.
+The dataset used in this project is publicly available from the Telco Customer Churn Dataset on Kaggle.

 📸 Sample Output